elasticio/api-docs/source/includes/_organizations.md

 ```

-This endpoint allows to add made a user member of certain organization.
+This endpoint allows adding a user to a certain organization as a member.
-No invites will be sent, user became a member immediately.
+No invitation email will be sent.
+The user becomes a member immediately.

 ### HTTP Request